scarlett-duan/SIR-and-SEIR-Model-Implementation-for-Pandemic-Spread/README.md

+# SEIR Model Implementation for Pandemic Spread Analysis

+## Overview
+This project focuses on the implementation and analysis of the Susceptible-Exposed-Infected-Recovered (SEIR) model to understand the dynamics of infectious disease spread.
+This includes expanding the basic SIR model by incorporating an exposed compartment and the effects of birth and death rates on disease transmission.

+## Repository Contents
+- `hw10.py`: Python code containing the implementation and simulation of the SIR model and the SEIR model.

 ## Part C
+### SIR Model Dynamics
+Here is the simulation of the SIR model over 150 days:
 ![SIR Model Over 150 Days](https://github.com/scarlett-duan/SIR-and-SEIR-Model-Implementation-for-Pandemic-Spread/blob/main/SIR_Model_Year.png)
 ### i.
 Infection Peak:
 - **Peak Timing and Level**: The infection reaches its peak at approximately day 40, with the highest number of individuals infected at this point.